Gravitational waves from cosmic strings in LISA: reconstruction pipeline and physics interpretation

 where $\Delta g_*$ is the number of additional relativistic DoF in relation to the SM predictions encoded in $ g_*^{\rm SM}(T)$.
 An identical modification is assumed for $g_{*S}$, and entropy conservation may be used to derive the dependence of temperature on the scale factor during the decoupling process.
 The change in the amplitude of the spectrum at high frequencies can be approximated analytically as~\cite{Cui:2018rwi}

 where the $f_\Delta$-$T_\Delta$ relation is the same as the $f_{\rm rd}$-$T_{\rm rd}$ as defined in eq.~(\ref{eqn:fdeltaforlargealpha}).
 Equation~(\ref{eq:dof_plat}) provides a good analytic estimate for the decrease in the magnitude of $\Omega_{\rm gw}$ in the high frequency plateau.
 However, depending on $T_\Delta$, the LISA band may not be able to capture such a plateau region.
 Instead, the transitional region may lie within LISA reach.
 The spectral shape for this transitional region is more subtle, as it depends on $T_\Delta$ and the details of how these new DoFs enter/decouple from the radiation thermal bath.
 Moreover, the sudden change in the expansion rate caused by this decrease has a non-linear impact on the large-scale dynamics of cosmic string networks, which is not straightforward to model but should also affect the shape of the spectrum in this transitional region.
 Here, for simplicity, we assume that all additional DoFs decouple instantaneously around the same temperature $T_\Delta$ and that cosmic strings remain in a linear scaling regime during the process.
-The templates for Models I and II are then recalculated, using the same methods described in the previous sections, for this modified thermal history.
-The impact of these additional DoFs on the cosmic SGWB is illustrated in the right panel of figure~\ref{fig:prebbn}.
+The templates for Models I and II are then recalculated, using the same methods described in the previous sections, for this modified thermal history to develop Models Ib and IIb, which now include two additional free parameters ($T_\Delta$ and $\Delta g_*$).
+Model I as always involves the analytical description of the evolution of the network throughout the transition.
+At the same time in Model II we assume an instantaneous relaxation of the network and the effect of the modification comes mostly through modified redshift of the signal.
+The impact of these additional DoFs on the cosmic SGWB from Model I is illustrated in the right panel of figure~\ref{fig:prebbn}.